Join the club to access all our art lessons, camps, and printables! 👉

 2. Add watercolor dots & circles

-Then we added some free-form watercolor dots and circles (and hearts, a pig, a poodle, a football, etc).
-Then I got out the compass and the kids tried their hand at it.
+Then we added some free-form watercolor dots and circles.
+Then we got out the compass and the kids tried their hand at it.

 Friends joined us for parts of the day, adding their own circles and marks.